Updated: Apr 22, 2022

 All you need for this dish are 2 ingredients and 3 condiments.
 No cutting is required!!!!
 How wonderful is that?!
 Haha.
 I've been trying to do cooking during this quarantine which requires me to use as little ingredients as possible.
 If you have potatoes in your pantry, please give it a try!
 So simple, easy and tasty!

-If you substitute chicken mince to mushrooms, it can be a vegan friendly dish also.
+If you substitute chicken mince for mushrooms, it can be a vegan friendly dish.

 Stay home and enjoy cooking!

-I'll be happy to help your cooking ideas!
+I'll be happy to help you with cooking ideas!

-Leave the comment on my Instagram and youtube for any feedback or questions♡
+Leave a comment on my Instagram and youtube for any feedback or questions♡

 <Yield> 3 servings

-- you can swap chicken mince to mushrooms if you are plant based.
+- You can swap chicken mince for mushrooms if you are plant based.

--you can add carrot to inject more colors.
+-You can add carrot to the recipe to inject more color.

--new potatoes contains more water and has very thin skin and relatively small.
+-New potatoes contains more water and have a very thin skin and are relatively small.
 Hence, you can cook them with the skin on.
-If you are cooking with regular potato, make sure to cut into big bite size pieces.
+If you are cooking with a regular potato, make sure to cut it into big bite size pieces.

-Store them in a airtight container for 3days in a fridge.
+Store them in an airtight container for 3 days in a fridge.